Boxpark: Boxpark Shoreditch

-The first temporary shopping centre, backed by Charles Dunstone of Carphone Warehouse, was built at the Shoreditch end of Bethnal Green Road on part of the former Bishopsgate goods yard in Shoreditch.
+The first temporary shopping centre, backed by Charles Dunstone of Carphone Warehouse, was built at Bethnal Green Road on part of the former Bishopsgate goods yard in Shoreditch.
 Boxpark opened in December 2011, initially made out of 60 recycled shipping containers over two floors, with 40 in the lower floor, 20 in the upper floor.
 Originally intended to open for five years, the centre is still operating.
 Boxpark Shoreditch has 19 restaurants and bars and 27 shops.

 The Boxpark at Shoreditch was redeveloped in 2017, with the upper deck becoming the focus for street food at the venue.
+In July 2024, it was announced that it would close down by the end of summer to make way for The Goodsyard development.
+In response to the announcement, The Night Time Industries Association started a campaign to save the site from closure, arguing that it has launched hundreds of new independent businesses and annually contributes more than £80 million to the local economy.

 Boxpark Croydon

 On 20 March 2015, it was announced that a second Boxpark would be built in Croydon to coincide with the regeneration project Croydon Vision 2020.
 The centre was built with a £3 million loan from the Croydon Council and intended to be a temporary structure that would last for five years, until homes and offices could be developed on the site.
 The scheme was designed by BDP, and the two-storey structure is constructed out of 96 shipping containers.
 It is in the form of a semi-enclosed market hall with units arranged around it, and provides 24,000 sq ft of retail and restaurant space, double that of Shoreditch.
 The Boxpark in Croydon has a covered seating area, as it was found that trade dropped off during the winter months in Shoreditch when it was exposed to the elements.
 Boxpark Croydon has 36 shop units and is focused on dining and drink outlets.
 It opened in October 2016.
 It also hosts events such as music performances, kickboxing and screenings of films and football matches.
+The resident DJ of the Croydon is DJ Jay Knox.